-Indicator Exceeds expectation Meets expectation Approaches expectation Below expectation Ability to identify parts of the human skin and stating their functions.
-Consistently and correctly identifies the parts of the human skin and states their functions.
-Correctly identifies the parts of the human skin and states their functions.
-Partly identifies the parts of the human skin and states their functions.
-With guidance identifies some parts of the human skin and states their functions.
-Ability to identify parts of the urinary system and their functions.
-Consistently and correctly identifies parts of the urinary system and their functions.
-Correctly identifies the parts of the urinary system and their functions.
-Correctly identifies some parts of the urinary system and some of their functions.
-With assistance correctly identifies some parts of the urinary system and their functions.
+Assessment Rubric Indicator Exceeds expectation Meets expectation Approaches expectation Below expectation Ability to identify external parts of the human skin and stating their functions.
+Consistently and correctly identifies the external parts of the human skin and states their functions.
+Correctly identifies the external parts of the human skin and states their functions.
+Partly identifies the external parts of the human skin and states their functions.
+With guidance identifies some external parts of the human skin and states their functions.
+Ability to identify external parts of the kidney and their functions.
+Consistently and correctly identifies the external parts of the kidney and states their functions.
+Correctly identifies the external parts of the kidney and states their functions.
+Correctly identifies some external parts of the kidney and states some of their functions.
+With assistance correctly identifies some external parts of kidney and states their functions.
 Ability to describe causes of kidney disorders Consistently and correctly describes causes of kidney disorders.
 Correctly describes causes of kidney disorders.
 Partly describes causes of kidney disorders.
 With guidance describes causes of kidney disorders.